Pheon-Dev/buffalo-nvim/README.md

 <h3 align="center">
  NOTE:
 </h3>
-<h6>Please note this plugin is still in its early development stages.
+<h6>Please note that this plugin is still in its early development stages.
 Breaking changes are to be expected!</h6>

 <hr />
 <h5 align="center">